4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 ```
 #
-#More information about how to setup the plugin can be found in the wiki
+#More information about how to set up the plugin can be found in the wiki
 # https://github.com/Nononitas/Plugin-Hide-Pro/wiki
 #

 #Config version.
 Don't change!
-version: 11
+version: 12

 debug: false